BIM September 24, 2025

 • ArchiCAD Solo$200+ per month (before tax) – a limited version of ArchiCAD with most of its sharing features turned off

-• ArchiCAD Collaborate$225+ per month (before tax) – a combination of ArchiCAD and BIMcloud
+• ArchiCAD Collaborate$225+ per month (before tax) – a combination of ArchiCAD and BIMcloud (cloud collaboration solution)

-My personal opinion on ArchiCAD:
+My personal opinion on ArchiCAD

 ArchiCAD was one of the first BIM solutions in the field.
 It was created by Graphisoft, a software developer from Hungary, back in 1982.
 ArchiCAD offers quite a lot when it comes to BIM features, including data modeling, automated documentation, easy collaboration, simple information management, and more.
 ArchiCAD is often used to make it easier for architects and engineers to interact within the realms of the same project, combining efforts for a better end result with fewer issues in the process.
 It does have a number of potentially problematic factors though, and it is recommended that potential users learn about them before purchasing the software.